Active ingredient

 If you stop taking Yasmin

 You can stop taking Yasmin whenever you want.
 If you do not want to become pregnant, ask your doctor for advice about other reliable methods of birth control.
-If you want to become pregnant, stop taking Yasmin and wait for a menstrual period before trying to become pregnant.
+If you want to become pregnant, stop taking Yasmin and wait for a period before trying to become pregnant.
 You will be able to calculate the expected delivery date more easily.

-If you have any further questions on the use of this medicine, ask a doctor or pharmacist.
+If you have any further questions on the use of this medicine, ask your doctor or pharmacist.

 4. Possible side effects